 \subsection{Build Index for Semantic Data}

-Algorithm \ref{algo:indexing} shows how PandaDB builds index for semantic space composed by vectors.
+Algorithm \ref{algo:indexing} shows how PandaDB builds index for semantic space composed of vectors.
 For high dimensional vectors, we divide the space into $m$ buckets.
 Each bucket has a core vector, and vectors are assigned to this bucket based on the closet distance.
-Suppose a kNN search task where k=1, the system first calculates distances of the vector to each core-vector, then selects the corresponding bucket of the nearest core-vector.
-Next, execute a linear search in this bucket, find the nearest vector.
+Suppose a kNN search task where k=1, the system first calculates the distances of the vector to each core vector, then selects the corresponding bucket of the nearest core vector.
+Next, execute a linear search in this bucket, and find the nearest vector.
 For datasets with a larger scale, we also offer the implementation of HNSW\cite{hnsw} and IVF\_SQ8\cite{ivf_sq8}.
 These two index algorithms perform better on larger datasets of vectors, and HNSW even supports dynamic insert.
 The inverted vector search is an ANNS(Approximate Nearest Neighbour Search).